-- 3. Prepare a Local Area Plan for the Headford Road area (south of the Bodkin iunction). - In advance of the adoption of the Headord Road LAP, any proposals to advance 4. development of the Dyke Road Regeneration site by the GCC/LDA having regard to the socio-economic benefits for the city will be considered, subject to the prearation of a masterplan.
+- 3. Prepare a Local Area Plan for the Headford Road area (south of the Bodkin junction) within the period of the plan. - 4.
+In advance of the adoption of the Headord Road LAP, any proposals to advance development of the Dyke Road Regeneration site by the GCC/LDA, having regard to the socio-economic benefits for the city, will be considered, subject to the prearation of a masterplan. - 5.
+Require the preparation of masterplans and spatial frameworks to inform development proposals. - 6 Master plans, spatial frameworks and development proposals for the Ceannt Quarter, Inner Harbour, Nuns Island, Royal Tara Site, Shantalla Road and Eyre Square East Regeneration and Opportunity sites shall have regard to archaeological and cultural heritage and be informed by archaeological baseline studies and impact assessments and Policy 5.2 Protected Spaces: Sites of European, National and Local Ecological Importance.